cloudfoundry-attic/cflinuxfs2-rootfs-release/README.md

 ### cflinuxfs2 rootfs BOSH Release

+This repo is deprecated.
+Please use https://github.com/cloudfoundry/cflinuxfs2-release instead.

 This bosh release contains the rootfs package as well as a job that will extract the package to `/var/vcap/packages/cflinuxfs2/rootfs`.